Open-Models-Startup/docs-vite/docs/platform/newsroom/turbo-package-manager.md

 # {{ $frontmatter.title }}

-NEWSROOM-based projects use Turbo as package manager.
+NEWS-based projects use Turbo as package manager.
 Turbo is our custom npm client and it works similarly to `npm` and `yarn`.
 For many commands, you can invoke `npm` or `yarn` directly and they will work as usual:

 ```sh
 # install dependencies